-Another Sherman family friend and business partner not buying the murder-suicide scenario is Frank D’Angelo, who spoke to Apotex founder and chairman Barry Sherman just 36 hours before he and his wife died inside their York Mills mansion.
+Frank was also a Sherman business partner, who spoke to the Apotex grillionaire just 36 hours before he and his wife were strangled in their York Mills mansion.

-“I think it’s a murder,” said Frank D’Angelo.
+“I think it’s a murder.
+A double murder.”

 Barry Sherman and his wife were discovered lifeless in the pool room of their $6.9-million Old Colony Rd. mansion, sources say, side by side, each hanging by a men’s leather belt from the pool railing with their jackets pulled “behind their backs” and rolled over their arms.